alikii16/spinnovators/README.md

 ---
 ## Future Extensions
 ---
-The current system lays a foundation for advanced features:
-- ESG Score Calculator: Automated sustainability scoring based on budget allocations
-  - Tags categories as GREEN/NEUTRAL
-  - Calculates percentage of "green" spending
-  - Provides grade from A+ to D

 - Budget Forecasting: Predict 2027 budget using linear regression on 2024-2026 data
 - Crisis Mode Simulation: Simulate emergency scenarios
   - Floods: 10% reduction